-The foregoing subsection will be completed with respect to each term bond of the Public Improvement Bonds, if any, designated by the successful bidder of the Public Improvement Bonds in accordance with the official Notice of Sale.
+The forgoing subsection will be completed with respect to each term bond of the Bonds, if any, designated by the successful bidder for the Bonds in accordance with the official Notice of Sale.
 See Appendix C hereto.]

 Selection of Bonds for Redemption; Notice of Redemption